 Bluehost is one of the largest hosting companies in the world.
 They are an officially recommended WordPress hosting provider.

 They have agreed to offer WPBeginner users a free domain name, free SSL certificate, and 63% discount on web hosting.
 Basically, you can get started for $2.75 per month.

-Their hosting plans include free branded email addresses, unlimited disk space, free SSL certificate, 1-click WordPress install, and more.
+Their hosting plans include free branded email addresses, unlimited disk space, free SSL certificate, one-click WordPress install, and more.

 Siteground is another great alternative to free website hosting.
 They are known for their awesome support and blazingly fast performance.
 SiteGround is also an officially recommended WordPress hosting provider.

-SiteGround’s hosting plans come with a website builder, 1-click installer for WordPress and Joomla, unlimited email addresses, and more.
+SiteGround’s hosting plans come with a website builder, 1-click installer for WordPress and Joomla, SSD storage, unlimited email accounts, superior customer support, and more.

 For more details, see our thorough SiteGround review where we ran actual tests to measure their performance and uptime.